skyl/django-points/README.rst

 A reusable app for tagging geographic location(s) to any model instance.

-Building for pinax-compliance and flexible, powerful API.
+Building for pinax-compliance, reusability, abstraction.

 Installation
 ------------